 From Narita Airport: 15 min by shuttle bus

-How about spending your free hours outside in the beautiful nature?
-Enjoy watching cows, ducks, hamsters etc. and try some delicious fresh milk from the farm.
-It’s also recommended for families, they offer some kid-friendly activities and experience such as feeding experience, milking experience and pony back riding and so on!
+How about spending your free hours outside in beautiful nature?
+Enjoy watching cows, ducks, hamsters, etc, and try some delicious fresh milk from the farm.
+It’s also recommended for families, they offer some kid-friendly activities and experiences such as feeding experience, milking experience and pony back riding, and so on!

 Narita Dream Dairy Farm